Bastardly/AwesomeTerminalHomepageProject/README.md

 ## Latest updates

+(08-09-19) I've refactored most of the typings into a definitions file, and simplified the routes system.
+I've completely ditches the previous RouteMap, since I found it annoying to have two places to handle your routes.
+Quite stupid tbh.
+Because the RouteMap has died, there aresome minor issues, like setting document title, and there is a small glitch in the breadcrumb.
+But both are easily fixed.
+But alas, the evening was short, and I've ran out of hours - bedtime is nigh...

-I desided to remove sass for several reasons:
+(07-09-19) I desided to remove sass for several reasons:
 1) This page is a terminal - SCSS is not really needed.
 2) The webpack sass-loader has some heavy dependencies like node-sass, which rely on external binaries - And that will cause some problems, if you try to build the Dockerfile on a Raspberry Pi for instance.
 It really wasn't worth the hassel, and the solution I found really was a hack.
 Also the error track-record went way back, so the best decicion was to kill it off.